 Over the years, we have tried a few different filters for our kitchen tap water – both countertop pitchers and under sink filters.
 We prefer the under sink version because it is out of sight and provides endless filtered water through the dedicated faucet.

+Aquasana is the brand I use and recommend.
 The filter system we currently have is the Aquasana 3-Stage Max Flow.
 It is an under sink water filter, with 3 separate filtering stages.
 We chose it because it filters out heavy metals like lead (important because we live in an older home), plus chlorine and many industrial and agricultural chemicals.

 What I love most about the 3-Stage Max Flow is the fact that the water has a fast flow rate!
 Other under sink filters we have used in the past had a very slow flow rate, which was super annoying.
 Whether I am getting drinking water for myself, water for cooking, or filling up the dog bowl, I want my clean water to come out FAST!